LetCompliance

 Background

-Section 21 is a strict-liability prerequisite check, not a discretionary one.
-The court has no power to overlook a missing prerequisite even if the tenant agrees the landlord should recover possession.
-The four primary prerequisites are: (i) a properly protected deposit and Prescribed Information served within 30 days of receipt under Sections 213–215 Housing Act 2004; (ii) a current Gas Safety Record (CP12) issued at the start of the tenancy and within the 28-day window of every annual renewal; (iii) a valid Energy Performance Certificate of E or above (D from 2028 if the EPC C proposal lands); (iv) the current "How to Rent" booklet served at the start of the tenancy.
-Get any of these wrong and the notice is legally void.
+The prerequisite check is strict-liability for the grounds it gates: the court has no power to overlook a missing item even if the tenant agrees the landlord should recover possession.
+The four primary prerequisites are: (i) a properly protected deposit and Prescribed Information served within 30 days of receipt under Sections 213–215 Housing Act 2004; (ii) a current Gas Safety Record (CP12) issued at the start of the tenancy and within the 28-day window of every annual renewal; (iii) a valid Energy Performance Certificate of E or above (rising to C for all privately rented homes from 1 October 2030); (iv) the current "How to Rent" booklet served at the start of the tenancy.
+Get any of these wrong and most Section 8 grounds are blocked or badly weakened until the breach is cured.

 Once notice expires, court proceedings under the accelerated procedure (Form N5B) usually take 6–10 weeks for a possession order on paper, plus a further 6–12 weeks for a bailiff appointment if the tenant does not leave voluntarily.
 In contested cases (where the tenant counterclaims under Section 214 deposit penalty or HHSRS disrepair), the procedure converts to standard track with a hearing, taking 4–9 months end-to-end.
 Plan rental cash-flow against the longer timeline: from notice to vacant possession on a contested case is realistically 6–12 months even before the May 2026 abolition.

 After 1 May 2026 every accelerated possession claim must use Section 8 grounds under Schedule 2 of the Housing Act 1988 — with rent arrears (Ground 8 / 8A), tenant breach (Grounds 12–17), landlord intention to sell (Ground 1A) or family occupation (Ground 1) being the most common substitutes.
 Ground 1A in particular replaces much of what landlords used Section 21 for, but with a 4-month notice period, 12-month tenancy minimum and a 12-month re-letting bar after notice expiry.
-Run the calculator to confirm a Section 21 you serve today still expires before 30 April 2026 — if it doesn’t, plan for Section 8 from the outset.
+Run the calculator on any Section 21 served before 1 May 2026 to confirm it expired in time to be acted on; for everything new, plan for Section 8 from the outset.

 Step by step

-Confirm prerequisites, enter the tenancy start date and proposed service date, and read the earliest valid possession date with prerequisite blockers flagged.
+Pick the Section 8 ground, confirm the deposit and document prerequisites, enter the proposed service date, and read the earliest possession date with prerequisite blockers flagged.

 1. 1